Rack-Robotics/Betta-Wire-V1.0/engineering-docs/Design-Decisions.md

 - Integrate drain ports into 3D prints that enable draining of entire aquarium from top of machine
 - Allowances in 3D printed service panels for toolless removal
 - Cable chain for toolheads
+- Integrated handles into frame prints for easy removal from aquarium